jianhuayang/ExperienceDay/README.md

     ![start](.md_images/build.png)

-4. You'll now see an error message 'This version of the rending library is more recent...'
+4. In case you see an error message 'This version of the rending library is more recent...'

     ![start](.md_images/error.png)

-    To get around this, you will need to open the styles.xml file by navigating to app ==> res ==> values ==> styles.xml in the Android tool window and double click on it
+    You will need to open the styles.xml file by navigating to app ==> res ==> values ==> styles.xml in the Android tool window and double click on it

     ![start](.md_images/style.png)